VT Legislature Raises Solar Cap for Schools

 If your school or perhaps another school within your unified district has already acted on a solar project, you may have found yourself in the unfortunate position of bumping up against the 500-kilowatt cap for net metering customers.

-At Norwich Solar Technologies, we have helped dozens of schools navigate down a proven path to energy independence through a NO COST solar option, namely a Power Purchase Agreement.
+At Norwich Solar, we have helped dozens of schools navigate down a proven path to energy independence through a NO COST solar option, namely a Power Purchase Agreement.

 Simply put, your school doesn’t have to invest any capital to get started on a solar project.
 Working with our team of solar investors, we will finance and build a solar array for your school or district that locks in long term savings on your energy costs while bringing helping Vermont reach it’s renewable energy targets.